 Ukraine's laws protect data privacy and digital security, and criminal code articles cover cyber fraud.
-However, the laws have no clear mechanisms to control or monitor violations and lag behind the development of malware technology, including attacks and hacking, a panelist said.
-They pointed to coordinated cyberattacks on several Ukrainian police and local authority websites in September 2020, during the Ukrainian-American military exercises.
+However, the laws have no clear mechanisms to control or monitor violations and lag behind the development of malware technology, including attacks and hacking, Belousov said.
+He pointed to coordinated cyberattacks on several Ukrainian police and local authority websites in September 2020, during the Ukrainian-American military exercises.

 Security provisions are not used to violate personal freedoms.
 However, authorities attempted to introduce laws obliging Internet providers to install special equipment analyzing traffic and users' activities.
-At other times, authorities try to avoid providing public information under the guise of personal data protection, a panelist added.
+At other times, authorities try to avoid providing public information under the guise of personal data protection, Sydorenko added.

-According to one panelist, media and citizens have access to training and tools, including free online courses and specialized services.
+According to Belousov, media and citizens have access to training and tools, including free online courses and specialized services.
 Free tools against distributed denial of service (DDoS) attacks, such as deflect.ca, CloudFlare, and Project Shield from Google are accessible.
-Currently, the key issue in digital security is that neither media nor other users give it a thought until they are attacked another panelist noted.
+Currently, the key issue in digital security is that neither media nor other users give it a thought until they are attacked, Belousov noted.

-One panelist said that, thanks to the open-source community, everyone in the world can access proper technologies; legally and freely install decent webservers; and build their websites on free, tested, and safe frameworks.
-Internet sources and specialized organizations share knowledge.
+Romanenko said that, thanks to the open-source community, everyone in the world can access proper technologies; legally and freely install decent webservers; and build their websites on free, tested, and safe frameworks.
+Internet sources and specialized organizations, such as the Ukrainian NGO Digital Security Lab, share knowledge.
 Various platforms encourage users to install two-factor identification and safe passwords.
 Ukrainian NGOs have access to free or discounted software, yet pirated software use continues.

 Government agencies and private companies alike care little about personal data safety, and the public generally expresses limited awareness or concern, so leaks are possible.
-According to the panelists, the IT expert community is not confident in the safety of DIIA, the state's smartphone application, which allows citizens to upload various state-issued personal documents and obtain administrative services.
+According to the panelists, the IT expert community is not confident in the safety of DIIA, the state's smartphone application, which allows citizens to upload various stateissued personal documents and obtain administrative services.

-One panelist reported on continuous DDoS-attacks on an investigative news website during local elections.
-They said that they believe the attacks were commissioned in retaliation for the site's published investigation on a mayoral candidate.
-Another outlert also reported DDoS-attacks in October 2020, they added.
+Torbich reported on continuous DDoS-attacks on the investigative news website Chetverta Vlada during local elections.
+He said that he believes the attacks were commissioned in retaliation for the site's published investigation on a mayoral candidate.
+Liga.net also reported DDoSattacks in October 2020, he added.

-According to a survey conducted by the Ministry of Digital Transformation of Ukraine6 in 2019 53 percent of Ukrainians did not have basic digital skills, and 15 percent of respondents over the age of 60 have no digital skills.
+According to a survey conducted by the Ministry of Digital Transformation of Ukraine,20 in 2019 53 percent of Ukrainians did not have basic digital skills, and 15 percent of respondents over the age of 60 have no digital skills.
 The ministry has an ambitious plan, with support from the Swiss-funded E-Governance for Accountability and